sylvain-girard/Slave2theAlgo2020/week07/readme.md

 ## working on my project

 This was a small development on the week 6 task.
 I was just playing around with getting multiple shapes driven by the amplitude at different factors.
-I found that just multiplying the value of the amplitude wasn't resulting in the more exponential effect I imagined, so I will keep trying different ways.
+I found that just multiplying the value of the amplitude wasn't resulting in the more 'exponential growth' effect I imagined, so I will keep trying different ways.

 <img src="gif1.gif" width="750" />